 We may be biased, but fall in Virginia is pretty magical.
 From the Blue Ridge Mountains to the Chesapeake Bay, when the leaves start changing, it’s hard to stay indoors.
 Luckily, there are many activities that are best enjoyed in the crisp Virginia air.

 Apples always taste better when you pick them yourself.
 With local orchards like Carter Mountain Orchard in Charlottesville, Great Country Farms in Bluemont, Dickie Brothers Orchard in Roseland and Drumheller’s Orchard in Lovingston, you can pick your own peck … and bake a delicious apple pie when you’re done.
+Many orchards are asking for advance reservations in 2020 so please call ahead.

 Annual Virginia Festivals